 Learning Support Assistants will:

-- Provide in-class, small group or one to one support, as identified on a student’s IEP.
+- Provide in-class, small group or one to one support, as identified on a student’s Individual Education Plan.

 - Encourage our students to become independent learners.